-D. Visa compliance Yes No 1) Does your organisation have policies, procedures, plans or systems in place to ensure compliance with legal obligations when engaging employees who have a working visa?
-2) Does your organisation have the policies, procedures, plans or systems in place to ensure: Visa Entitlement Verification Online system (VEVO) checks are carried out by recruitment teams before the engagement and induction of all employees commercial contracts contain measures to ensure the obligation for visa compliance is passed down the contractual chain contractual measures are in place to oblige subcontractors to notify the principal contractor of visa non-compliance appropriate compliance training is in place for recruitment teams and hiring managers processes are in place to monitor and audit contractors' management of visa compliance record-keeping and document management systems are in place to store employee visa details 3) In the past 24 months, has your organisation been subject to any proceedings or findings against it in respect of a breach of migration laws?
-E. Managing contractors Yes No 1) If your organisation contracts part or all of its scope of work to a third party, does your organisation ensure that relevant contractual documentation, arrangements or agreements require that party to comply with their legal obligations?
-For principal contractors only: 2) Are your subcontractors required to notify you as the principal contractor of a dispute concerning allegations of sham contracting?
+D. Vis a compliance Yes No ensur your organisation have policies, procedures, plans or systems in place to e compliance with legal obligations when engaging employees who have a ng visa?
+2) Does to ens your organisation have the policies, procedures, plans or systems in place sure: Visa Entitlement Verification Online system (VEVO) checks are carried out by recruitment teams before the engagement and induction of all employees • commercial contracts contain measures to ensure the obligation for visa compliance is passed down the contractual chain • contractual measures are in place to oblige subcontractors to notify the principal contractor of visa non-compliance • appropriate compliance training is in place for recruitment teams and hiring managers • processes are in place to monitor and audit contractors' management of visa compliance record-keeping and document management systems are in place to store employee visa details past 24 months, has your organisation been subject to any proceedings or gs against it in respect of a breach of migration laws?
+E. Ma naging contractors Yes No your o r organisation contracts part or all of its scope of work to a third party, does organisation ensure that relevant contractual documentation, arrangements reements require that party to comply with their legal obligations?
+For princi ipel contractors only: our subcontractors required to notify you as the principal contractor of a